 So You Think You Can Dance Season 14, Episode 6 Preview

-In So You Think You Can Dance, Season 14, Episode 6, things are heating up.
+In So You Think You Can Dance, Season 14, Episode 6, the competition is getting tighter.
 There are about 70 contenders competing for a spot in the top 10.
-The remaining hopefuls have already passed the hip-hop session, but they now have to survive the contemporary and jazz rounds.
+The remaining dancers have already passed the hip-hop session, but they now have to survive the contemporary and jazz rounds.
 But things are starting to get more tense as cuts continue and the countdown to the live show begins.

 So You Think You Can Dance, Season 14: How to watch, TV info

 All-Stars: Gaby, Comfort, Marko, Jasmine, Allison, Jenna, Paul, Robert, Cyrus, and Fik-Shun